Arch-Network/arch-cli/README.md

 ## Installation

-To install Arch-CLI, make sure you have Rust, Solana-CLI, Docker, and Cargo installed on your system.
+To install Arch-CLI, make sure you have met all the prerequisites mentioned above.
 Then, run:

 ```sh
 git clone https://github.com/hoffmabc/arch-cli.git